sonic2kk/AmazonMusicLinux/README.md

+# PROJECT IS OBSELETE - You can get virtually identical ressults with Bottles

 # Amazon Music Installer for Linux
 This Bash script installs the Amazon Music Desktop App for Linux running through [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom) with some extra fonts and a `.desktop` file for system integration by default.